blinken/amz_sp_api/lib/vendor-direct-fulfillment-shipping-api-model/docs/CustomerInvoicesApi.md

 api_instance = AmzSpApi::VendorDirectFulfillmentShippingApiModel::CustomerInvoicesApi.new

-purchase_order_number = "purchase_order_number_example" # String | Purchase order number of the shipment for which to return the invoice.
+purchase_order_number = 'purchase_order_number_example' # String | Purchase order number of the shipment for which to return the invoice.

 begin